 Search waiver requests* for IU School of Medicine academic positions should be submitted when an exception is sought to bypass the Office of Equal Opportunity (OEO) search and screen requirements.
 OEO requires a search for all AC1 positions.
 Some interdepartmental transfers or changes to the full-time equivalent (FTE) percentage of an existing appointee may not require a search or a waiver.
 Transfers from one department to another require either a search and screen or a waiver, unless the appointee already has a secondary appointment in the new home department.
-Departments should consult with the Faculty Affairs team to determine the best direction for recruitment needs.
+Departments should consult with the Faculty Affairs, Professional Development, and Diversity (FAPDD) to determine the best direction for recruitment needs.

 *Please note, submission of a search waiver request even with proper documentation does not guarantee an approval.
-While Faculty Affairs may approve a waiver request, OEO makes the final decision and handles each request case by case.
+While FAPDD may approve a waiver request, OEO makes the final decision and handles each request case by case.

 The following items should be submitted to the Assistant Director of Faculty Recruiting, Senem Guler:

-Star: recruitment of a distinguished scholar or nationally renowned artist or professional, or an outstanding early career candidate who has demonstrated academic excellence in his/her field and an emerging national or international reputation.
+- Star: recruitment of a distinguished scholar or nationally renowned artist or professional, or an outstanding early career candidate who has demonstrated academic excellence in their field and an emerging national or international reputation.